xdividr/dreamcloud-docs/styleguide.rst

  Data 3   Data 4
 ======== ========

-The second way is harder to manage, but more flexible
+The second way is harder to manage, but more flexible:

 .. code::